People

 Email: yao.yao@uga.edu Phone: 706-542-9767

 Yao received her Bachelor’s degree in Bioengineering and Business Administration from Shanghai Jiao Tong University.
-After that, She was recommended for admission to graduate school at Chinese Academy of Sciences, where she earned her Ph.D. degree in Genetics under the supervision of Dr. Hai Huang.
-To expand the vision and link her research more directly to human health and daily life, she then joined Dr. Douglas Epstein’s lab at University of Pennsylvania for her postdoctoral training.
-Yao relocated to University of Georgia as Assistant Research Scientist in 2017 under Dr. Steve Stice at Regenerative Bioscience Center and started her own lab as Assistant Professor in 2019.
-Yao’s research has been driven by her curiosity of gene regulation and manipulation in development and diseases, and by her passion for improving human health and life quality.
-Outside of the lab, Yao enjoys hiking, running, Zumba which makes her feel less guilty to consume delicious food from different countries!
+After that, She was recommended for admission to graduate school at the Chinese Academy of Sciences, where she earned her Ph.D. degree in Genetics under the supervision of Dr. Hai Huang.
+To expand the vision and link her research more directly to human health and daily life, she then joined Dr. Douglas Epstein’s lab at the University of Pennsylvania for her postdoctoral training.
+Yao relocated to the University of Georgia as an Assistant Research Scientist in 2017 under Dr. Steve Stice at the Regenerative Bioscience Center and started her own lab as an Assistant Professor in 2019.
+Yao’s research has been driven by her curiosity about gene regulation and manipulation in development and diseases and by her passion for improving human health and life quality.
+Outside of the lab, Yao enjoys hiking, running, and Zumba which makes her feel less guilty to consume delicious food from different countries!

 Yaochao Zheng